 Planning and advising notes

 The starred courses, while not required, are very useful for most physics majors.

 Teacher certification in physics or physical science is available for grades 5-12 in two related areas.
-Courses needed in addition to the physics major are:
+Courses needed in addition to, or as part of, the physics major are: